Find Fun and Adventure in Downtown Albany

 Albany is home to a thriving vintage and antique scene—where more than a dozen local retailers run thrift stores, charming markets, and antique shops around downtown.

 Start your search for old-school cool at the Albany Antique Mall, which showcases two jam-packed floors of heirlooms, collectibles, and clothing from more than 100 vendor booths.
-Newer to the scene is Stay Awhile Vintage Mercantile, which opened in 2023 and features antiques that span decades—including crystal stemware, farmhouse decor, and retro fashions.
+A few blocks away, Urban on 1st offers a thoughtfully curated selection of gently used, high-quality clothing and home decor—with new items added weekly.

 Perhaps there is no more beloved local family attraction than the Historic Carousel & Museum—where kids and kids at heart can ride more than 40 hand-painted and hand-carved creatures, including a giraffe, a zebra, a frog, and a unicorn.

-Stock up on your favorite tunes at Rainbow Records, which first opened in 1986 and has since grown its offerings to include vinyl, CDs, cassettes, T-shirts, and gifts; the store's expansive selection includes a crowd-pleasing mix of classic records and new releases.
+Stock up on your favorite tunes at Rainbow Records, which first opened in 1986 and has since grown its offerings to include vinyl, CDs, cassettes, T-shirts, and gifts.

 Getting inspired?
 Start planning your getaway today—and learn about hotels, campgrounds, and RV parks around Albany, Oregon.